Raleigh Chopper

 The Raleigh Chopper is a bicycle for children and young adults, manufactured and marketed by the Raleigh Bicycle Company of Nottingham, England.
-The unique design became a cultural icon and is fondly remembered by many who grew up in that period.
-The design was influenced by "chopped" motorcycles which had themselves evolved from and caricatured American Dirt track racing motorcycles.
-Early chopper style motorcycles were featured in the 1953 film The wild one and more famously in the film Easy rider which was released in 1969 at the height of the chopper motorbike craze.
+It became a cultural icon, and its design was influenced by "chopped" motorcycles which had themselves evolved from and caricatured American Dirt track racing motorcycles.
+Early chopper style motorcycles were featured in the 1953 film The Wild One and in the film Easy Rider which was released in 1969 at the height of the chopper motorbike craze.
 MK1 models were produced from 1968 to 1972, MK2 models were produced from 1972 to 1983 and MK3 models were produced from 2004 to 2012 and sold through to 2018.

 Design

 The Raleigh Chopper design has been subject of debate but only since 1996, with claims by Alan Oakley (1927–2012) chief designer for Raleigh and then more than 30 yrs later, from Tom Karen of OGLE Design.

-Alan Oakley's archive was sold in 2018 (Mellor & Kirk Auctioneers, Nottingham, August 2018) and reveals valuable insight into this debate that until 2018 had not been seen in public.
+Alan Oakley's archive was sold in 2018 (Mellor & Kirk Auctioneers, Nottingham, August 2018) and contains material relating to the debate over the Raleigh Chopper's design that had not previously been available to the public.
 During his research visit to America, Oakley had seen the Wheelie bike designs which had been popular there since the mid 1960s, many of these featured the same high rise handlebars, long banana seat supported on rear struts and other features which were copied on the raleigh chopper.
 One unique design feature of the raleigh chopper design was the frame bottom bracket arrangement which can be seen in Alan Oakleys archive envelope sketch.

 Some facts relating to the raleigh chopper design can be found in US patent USD213606 from June 7 1968 which names John McGegor Gordon and Harry Letherland of Raleigh Industries Ltd as inventors of the chopper frame design.
 Thomas Karen of Raleigh Industries Ltd is named in US patent USD214980 as inventor of the chopper seat.

 The Raleigh Chopper was the bike that rescued Raleigh from administration with huge global sales from a total production run including Mk1 Mk2 Mk3 models which ran from 1968 to 1983 (MK1 & MK2) and then 2004 to 2012 (mk3).

 The Chopper featured in numerous TV series and movies throughout the 1970s and 1980s, including Back to the Future.
 Until the BMX came along in the mid-1980s, the Chopper outsold other bikes by 6 to 1.

 In 2014 a 1980 MK2 Raleigh Chopper gifted to US President Ronald Reagan sold at auction for a record $35,000.